CS5008Fall2025/research-paper-shihai-ops/README.md

 # Research Paper
 * Name: Haisheng Shi
 * Semester: Fall 2025
 * Topic: AVL Tree and its comparison with BST Tree.
+* Language Used: Python